Global Privacy Assembly

 Organisation of the GPA and the BfDI

 The first International Conference was organised in Bonn in 1979 at the invitation of the then Federal Commissioner for Data Protection.
-Since then, the Conference has been held annually in changing locations until 2020 when the format of a virtual conference was first applied due to the worldwide Covid 19 pandemic.
-The next International Data Protection Conference shall take place in October 2021 as a hybrid event (partly on the Internet and on site).
+Since then, the Conference has been held annually in changing locations until 2020 and 2021, when the format of a virtual conference was applied due to the worldwide Covid 19 pandemic.
+The next International Data Protection Conference shall take place in Turkey in October 2022.

 The BfDI is a member of the GPA’s governing body, the so-called “Executive Committee”, of the GPA’s Strategic Direction Sub-Committee, and participates in the GPA’s working groups.
 Moreover, in April 2021, the BfDI took over the chair of the newly established “GPA Reference Panel”, which functions as the GPA’s external advisory group.